topseed/topseed-videos/tut/labD/LabD.md

 (jQuery is loaded in /_js/setup.js)

 ### 2b.
 Client-side binding of list data
-With any a reasonably powerful browser (i.e. all except slow mobile devices) you can use JavaScript to dynamically populate a list, and do further operations in the browser, possibly without going back to the server.
+You can use JavaScript to dynamically populate a list, and do further operations in the browser.
 That may help with a smoother, more desktop-like user experience.
 - Go to <https://1595566120.rsc.cdn77.org/members/dBindDT/index0.html>
 - View Developer Tools console.
 When you click on a line, you get a 'primary key' of the clicked row.
 - View page source and the JavaScript function dtInit().
 - Recommended: Read documentation at <http://datatables.net>.

+x
 ### 2c.
 In-Browser binding of list data obtained from an API via fetch()
 In the previous step, we saw list the list data in JSON format hardcoded in the page.
 - Go to https://1595566120.rsc.cdn77.org/members/dBind/?w=1
 - View page source.

-## II Intermediate databinding
+## II More databinding

-### 1a.
+### 3a.
 Server-side binding of list data: the output
 In certain situations (e.g. for basic/slower mobile devices) you will want to use as little JavaScript in the browser as possible.
 If you are able to avoid JavaScript at all the page may qualify as an "AMP" page which gets higher ranking for mobile searches (and free caching) by Google.
 To get there, you may need